Fun and Therapy in a Package

 Choosing Gifts for Alzheimer’s and Dementia

 Choosing a gift for anyone can be tough; finding the perfect gift for a loved one who has dementia is no exception.
 When selecting gifts for Alzheimer’s disease, choose things that will make life easier for him or her, things that will help maintain a degree of independence.
 The collective name for this type of product is Aids for Daily Living (ADLs).
 This could be a product that helps her to remember to take her medicine or to accomplish an everyday task that the progression of the disease is making more difficult.
-It could be an item that helps him locate something when he forgets where he used it last.
+It might be an item that helps him locate something when he forgets where he used it last or a phone that doesn’t rely on remembering a phone number.
 It could also be something that makes everyday living less dangerous.
-We have many gift suggestions to make everyday living easier for a person with Alzheimer’s disease.

 But don’t stop there.
 ADLs are important and can make fine gifts, but also look for things that are fun, things that your loved one will really enjoy.
 Fun activities are our specialty.
 We have spent countless hours searching for activities that are delightful at the same time that they are engaging and stimulating.
 Stimulation can be sensory, cognitive, or physical stimulation.
 If an activity stimulates it will probably be fun.
-Our store is full of gifts that fill that requirement.
-There you will find DVDs that offer a meaningful alternative to television, games and puzzles that are not only fun but can slow the progression of Alzheimer’s disease, and other activities that improve quality of life in general.
+Our store is full of gifts that fill that double requirement of stimulating and fun.
+There you will find DVDs that offer a meaningful alternative to television, games and puzzles that are not only fun but are thought to slow the progression of Alzheimer’s disease, and other activities that improve quality of life in general.